Columbus Crew / Ticket Sales

 Key Outcomes

-• Transitioned from short-burst campaign flighting to a durable evergreen framework — reducing restarts and maintaining continuity in market throughout the season
+Transitioned from short-burst flighting to a durable evergreen framework — maintaining continuity in market throughout the full season.

-• Gave the Meta platform more time in-market to learn and optimize, compounding efficiency gains over time rather than resetting with each new push
+Gave the Meta platform more time in-market to learn and optimize — compounding efficiency gains rather than resetting with each new push.